KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/interface/panel/map_settings_panel.rst

 * Default Cycles maps
 * Special mask maps

 There are 25 map types available in total.
 Each map pass type bake result is different, as well as its settings.
-You can read and view all the information about each map pass type and map passes in the Maps Workflow.
+You can read and view all the information about each map pass type and map passes in the `Maps Workflow <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/map/map.html#map-type>`__.

 Map Pass Type can be set by clicking the name of the map in the List of Maps table.